ThatAltGirlAlesandria/DrSillystingzFactory.solution/README.md

 ## Description

 This web application was created to help Dr.Sillystringz make sure that there has been an engineer assigned to every machine in the factory, and vice versa.
-This project is meant to show my capabilities of utilizing many to many relationships with C#.
+This project is meant to show my capabilities of utilizing many to many relationships with C# and migrations with git and SQL.

 ## Setup/Installation Requirements
 * _Chrome web browser for best compatibility_